 Donated artifacts and collectibles are recorded at cost if purchased or, if donated, at estimated fair value at the time of donation.
 The Foundation does not recognize depreciation on artifacts and collectibles.
+Collections are preserved and held for public exhibition, education and research.
+It is the policy of the Foundation that proceeds from the sale of any collection items are to be used to purchase additional collection items or for the direct care of existing collections.
 In addition, the Foundation utilizes certain facilities owned by the University.
 Such facilities are not recorded on the books of the Foundation.